 Ingredients

-- Beef broth: Store-bought is fine - just check the ingredients list to ensure it looks OK.
-Chicken stock is also fine.
+- Beef broth: Store-bought is fine if the ingredients list is clean.

-- Lamb shanks: About 3 pounds total weight.
-The ones I typically use are imported from Australia or New Zealand.
-Local shanks are often bigger, and if yours are much bigger, you'll need to increase the cooking time, adding 30 minutes on HIGH or one hour on LOW.
+- Lamb shanks: I use four of them, about 3 pounds total weight.
+If yours are much bigger, you'll need to increase the cooking time, adding 30 minutes on HIGH or one hour on LOW.

 - To season: Kosher salt, black pepper, garlic powder, cumin, and dried rosemary.